-The most obvious method to aquire cold pu erh tea is to brew a hot cup of pu erh tea and let it cool.
+The most obvious method to acquire cold pu erh tea is to brew a hot cup of pu erh tea and let it cool.
 This will not provide the same flavor profile as cold brewing pu erh tea, though.

 Since you technically brew your pu erh tea with boiling water, the tea will be completely safe to drink, but taste the same as regular pu erh tea.

-This method will, as does the cooling method, give a tea that is not cold brewed.
+This method will, as does the cooling method, give a tea that is not cold brew.
 You will not be able to taste enhanced subtle notes and most likely still have intense musty or bitter flavors.

 The leaves are now safe to use with cold brewing techniques the same as most other teas that are roasted or steamed are.
 Depending on how long you rinse your tea, you can control the intensity of dominant flavors with this method.

-On the leaves you will have growth of fungi and bacteria, as part of the aging process.
+On the leaves, you will have growth of fungi and bacteria, as part of the aging process.
 With aged and cooked pu erh teas, these are far more prevalent.